/SIG/ Self Improvement General.

 How have you improved yourself this week/month/year?
-Lifting isn't life, a well-balanced human being is productive and charismatic, has hobbies, pushes him/herself to succeed, and strives to live the best life they can.
+Lifting isn't life, a well-balanced human being is productive, has hobbies, pushes him/herself to succeed, is charismatic, and strives to live the best life they can.
 Share your successes, failures, methods, and everything in between.

 More reading material needs to be added